An improved central limit theorem for the empirical sliced Wasserstein distance: Proofs of Section

 Therefore, $P^\theta$ has negligible boundary and $\operatorname{int}(\supp{P^\theta})$ is connected.
 The absolute continuity is straightforward. \end{proof}

 The following lemma summarizes key regularity properties of $c$-concave optimal transport potentials used in the proof of Proposition \ref{prop:regularidad_potenciales}.
-Assertions (1), (2), and (3) are just an adaptation of Theorem 3.3 and Proposition C.4 in \cite{gangbo1996geometry} for $d=1$, but these properties hold more generally.
+Assertions \textit{(i)}, \textit{(ii)} and \textit{(iii)} are just an adaptation of Theorem 3.3 and Proposition C.4 in \cite{gangbo1996geometry} for $d=1$, but these properties hold more generally.